cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

     X-Frame-Options: DENY
 ```

-After doing so, the `<iframe>` on my basic test site no longer works, and I can see a suitable error in the browser console.
+After doing so, the `<iframe>` on my basic test site no longer works, and I can see a suitable error in the browser console:

 <img src="./clickjacking-example-after-xfo-header.png" alt="Using an iframe to embed my Portfolio site without the XFO header" />